wws86/ESEM2023-BugInMPLSystems/README.md

 # Introduction

-This repository hosts the artifact of Understanding Resolution of Multi-Language Bugs: An Empirical Study on Apache Projects. `ProjectInfo.pdf` and `NumberofPLsinMPLBs(RQ2).pdf` are the online tables from the article.
+This repository hosts the artifact for Understanding Resolution of Multi-Language Bugs: An Empirical Study on Apache Projects. `ProjectInfo.pdf` and `NumberofPLsinMPLBs(RQ2).pdf` are the online tables from the paper.
 Details are given below.

 ## ProjetInfo.pdf